 Very occasionally the sample of amniotic fluid taken cannot be used by the laboratory to obtain an accurate result.
 If this happens you will be offered a repeat procedure.

-Genomic microarray (Array CGH) is an advanced method of genetic testing of a sample from CVS or amnio.
+Microarray (sometimes called array CGH) is an advanced method of genetic testing of a sample from CVS or amnio.
 It can detect copy number changes in a baby's chromosomes.
 This means it looks for where there are deletions (bits missing) or duplications (where there are extra bits) in the baby's DNA that would not be identified through the full karyotype.
 It is now sometimes used instead of or as well as karyotyping.

 Approximately one out of every 200 women who has an amniocentesis will have a miscarriage.
 It is difficult to give a definite reason why this happens.